Identifying Marital & Separate Property in Divorce Proceedings

 A primary concern for many divorcing spouses in New York is what will happen to their property.
 Since New York is an equitable distribution state, any property acquired during the marriage, known as “marital property,” must be divided fairly in a divorce.
 However, spouses’ separate property, or property acquired before marriage, remains separate.

 To grasp an understanding of the difference between marital and separate property, please examine the following:

-- Real property you and your spouse bought during the marriage
+- The real property you and your spouse bought during the marriage

 - However, any contributions from your separate property you have made to such real property, like paying part or all of the down payment with separate property funds, remains separate property